Derick Ogbu

-Derick Chuka Ogbu (born 19 March 1990) nicknamed Chuka, is a Nigerian professional footballer with a Belgium passport who plays as a forward.
-He has played most notably in the Belgian Pro League Romanian Liga I Chinese Super League and Japanese Top League.
+Derick Chuka Ogbu (born 19 March 1990) nicknamed Chuka, is a Nigerian former professional footballer with a Belgium passport who plays as a forward.
+He has played most notably in the Belgian Pro League, Romanian Liga I, Chinese Super League and Japanese Top League.

 Club career

 Gulf

-Ogbu started his career in Al-Salam where he played for one season and became the joint top scorer in the Oman Professional League, scoring 12 goals in 2008/2009 season.
+Ogbu started his career in Al-Salam where he played for one season and became the joint top scorer in the Oman Professional League, scoring 12 goals in the 2008/2009 season.

 In February 2010, he took an important step in his career making a free transfer to Umm Salal in the Qatar Stars League.
-At that time Umm Salal was just celebrating their massive achievement, being the first Qatar club to reach Asian Champions league Quarter finals.
+At that time Umm Salal was just celebrating their massive achievement, being the first Qatar club to reach the Asian Champions League Quarterfinals.
 Henk ten Cate gave young Ogbu his debut, both in the league games and in the cup.
-Ogbu scored an important goals on his debut in the cup, which lead his team to Quarter and Semi final and Final.
+Ogbu scored an important goal on his debut in the cup, which led his team to the Quarter and semi-final and Final.